RTEMS/rtems-docs/c-user/rate-monotonic/directives.rst

 .. rubric:: DESCRIPTION:

-This directive prints a report on all active periods which have executed at least one period using the :c:func:`printk` printer.
+This directive prints a report on all active periods which have executed at least one period using the :ref:`InterfacePrintk` printer.

 .. rubric:: CONSTRAINTS: